Thank you! Your submission has been received!

 • Quantum optimization algorithms introduce a new mathematical approach, improving search efficiency without quantum hardware.

-• They complement—not replace—classical solvers, offering value on very complex, constraint-heavy tasks.
+• They complement, not replace, classical solvers, offering value on very complex, constraint-heavy tasks.

 Operational systems in defense, aerospace, and advanced logistics now operate in environments where the number of possible decisions grows far faster than the computational tools available to manage them.
 In defense, a single mission may involve dozens of assets, each with timing, geometry, risk, fuel, and survivability constraints.
 A small change in target behavior can require re-evaluating thousands of possible assignments.
 Aerospace planning faces similar complexity: satellite constellations must coordinate observation windows, communication schedules, and orbital dynamics, all of which interact in ways that cannot be separated into simpler subproblems.
 Logistics operations introduce further difficulty through uncertainty and constant environmental change, forcing systems to re-optimize routes, loads, and schedules in real time.
 These domains share a common feature: decision variables interact, constraints are coupled, and the possible combinations grow exponentially, overwhelming traditional optimization workflows.